JoyHub2990/ConfuserExx-mcpolo99/README.md

 [![CodeQL][img_codeql]][codeql]
 [![MIT License][img_license]][license]

-An actively maintained .NET obfuscator.
+An semi-actively maintained .NET obfuscator.
 Protects assemblies from .NET Framework 2.0 through .NET 10+.
+Currently testing some minor features and fixes

 The original [mkaring/ConfuserEx][mkaring] has been dormant since 2022.
 This fork ships bug fixes, modern framework support, and an automated release pipeline.